 NOTE: Some estimators and company managers want to track a lot of detail, while others prefer less.

-Alternatively, we also created an AccountingPRO option that we call the “Essentials View.”
-It’s for start-up businesses or companies who wish to see fairly summarized job costs and company reports.
+Alternatively, we also created an AccountingPRO™ option that we call the “Essentials View.”
+It’s for start-up businesses or companies that wish to see fairly summarized job costs and company reports.
 (AND there are two other options that you may want to check out!)

 5. Decide when you might possibly use the following accounts within each construction stage.